lessonly/accessly/README.md

 #### unrestricted?

 Accessly uses `unrestricted?` to bypass permission checks.
 This policy shows that the actor has an `admin` designation which we do not want to model in permissions.
-The business logic implemented here would bypass any permission check if `unrestricted?` returns `true`
+The business logic implemented here would bypass any permission check if `unrestricted?` returns `true`.
+When `unrestricted?` returns `true`, then `can?` and the other permission check methods (like `edit_basic_info?` in this example) automatically return `true`, and `list` and the other list methods (like `edit` in this example) returns the `ActiveRecord::Relation` given by `self.model_scope`

 ### Advanced Action Policy